Sapporo Shime Parfait Tour (2): An Inside Look at 'Remake easy,' Sapporo's Secret, Members-Only Parfait Bar|Domingo

 Remake easy

-"I want to reconstruct (remake) the parfait, a wonderful part of Japanese food culture.
-I want to reexamine what a parfait is, and reconstruct the process of making the sweets and the role of pastry chefs.
-I want to enrich everyone involved with Remake easy, from the producers of the ingredients to the creators and customers who visit our store, and ask what we need to do to sustain this delicious taste forever, and continue to take on the necessary initiatives."
+"I have a desire to reconstruct, or 'remake,' this wonderful aspect of Japanese food culture right here, right now.
+I want to re-examine what a parfait is and also reconstruct the process of making pastries and the role of a pâtissier.
+My goal is to enrich everyone involved with Remake easy—from the producers of the ingredients to the creators and the customers who visit our bar.
+I want to keep asking what needs to be done to sustain 'deliciousness' for the long term and continue taking the necessary steps."

 Remake easy

-SPOT Remake Easy Sapporo store
+SPOT Remake easy Sapporo

-Writer Profile
+Writer's Profile

 1. Home